-Yes, you can access each aspect of this service simultaneously to get free FICO scores from both TransUnion and Experian.
+Yes, you can access each aspect of this service simultaneously to get free FICO Scores from both TransUnion and Experian.

 If you’re a cardholder, you can log in to your online account as you normally would to see your TransUnion credit score.
 Then, you can create a new Discover account, which is not associated with your credit card, to see your Experian credit score.

-Or, if you’re not a cardholder, you can simply create a Discover account to access the service and see your FICO score from Experian.
+Or, if you’re not a cardholder, you can simply create a Discover account to access the service and see your FICO Score from Experian.
 This is free, and it doesn’t require applying for any credit cards, bank accounts, or other financial products.

-You can get a Chase free credit score by two methods:
+You can get a free Chase VantageScore: